Can I Do My Own Business Taxes?

 You are a business owner, ready to do your business tax return.
 Can you do this return by yourself?
 What are the possible types of help you can get for preparing this business tax return?

-No matter who does your taxes, you as a business owner are ultimately responsible for your tax return, and you alone are answerable to the IRS if the return is fraudulent or inaccurate.
+IMPORTANT: No matter who does your taxes, you as the business owner are ultimately responsible for your tax return, and you alone are answerable to the IRS if the return is fraudulent or inaccurate.

 Preparing Your Own Schedule C